MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712pacopilot.md

 1. Select the **Send an email** action.

-1. Select the **To** field and remove any text in the field before entering the email address that you're using for this lab.
+1. Select the **To** field and remove any text in the field before entering the email address that you're using for this lab (the Administrative Username on the Resources tab).

 1. In the **To** field, select "Use "(email address)" as a custom value".